 Its important to find a lawyer you feel comfortable representing you.
-Don’t confuse this with charm.
-Some good lawyers have no charm, and vice versa.

 Experience in the field is now crucial.
 Every field is now highly specialized.
 You can do a lot to find out how experienced an attorney is.
 First ask them directly how many cases like yours they have handled.
 You can ask for references in some cases, although that would be unusual because of confidentiality issues.
 Ask other lawyers who they think is good.
 The Martindale Hubbell directory does a brief check on the opinion of fellow attorneys, so you might look up that directory in the local law library.
 The local bar Association has a list of attorneys by field of practice.
 And of course ex-clients are a very good guide – if you can get referrals from your friends.